0xbrayo/aw-watcher-network-rs/README.md

 - **macOS**: Uses `networksetup` to manage Wi-Fi power state and `system_profiler SPAirPortDataType` to scan for networks and identify the connected network, ensuring compatibility with all macOS versions
 - **Linux**: Primarily uses `nmcli` (NetworkManager) with fallback to `iwlist` for broader compatibility across different Linux distributions
-- **Windows**: Wi-Fi scanning is not currently supported
+- **Windows**: Uses `netsh wlan` commands to scan for networks and identify the connected network, with intelligent power management for WiFi adapters

-If Wi-Fi is disabled, the watcher will:
+If Wi-Fi is disabled on any platform (macOS, Linux, or Windows), the watcher will:
 1. Detect the disabled state
 2. Temporarily enable the Wi-Fi interface
 3. Perform the scan (with appropriate timeouts)